mobizt/FirebaseClient/README.md

 The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
 There is a little more code that needs to be written but it is still simple and understandable.

 You can create your own wrapper class as you want that provides the callback-free, cleaner and simpler API.
 See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

+You can use security rules to fully control the Firebase services access instead of relying only on the authentication credentials and tokens.
+For access control using custom claims and security rule use case, see [/examples/RealtimeDatabase/Sync/CustomClaims/CustomClaims.ino](/examples/RealtimeDatabase/Sync/CustomClaims/CustomClaims.ino) example.

+This library also provides the test tools (web client app) that are simple and ready to try without coding.

+To see how Firebase Realtime Database provides the efficient, fast and reliable performance when work with this library, see  [/examples/RealtimeDatabase/StreamPerformanceTest/](/examples/RealtimeDatabase/StreamPerformanceTest/)

+To test notification sending with Firebase Cloud Messaging by using our FCM Web Client App, see  [/examples/Messaging/WebClient/](/examples/Messaging/WebClient/).

 ## Frequently Asked Questions